-The entry level Master's Program in Occupational Therapy, leading to either a Master of Science in Occupational Therapy (MSOT) or a Master of Occupational Therapy (MOT)-for currently enrolled 2nd year students only, is for college graduates who wish to become occupational therapists but do not have work experience in the field of occupational therapy.
+The entry level Master's Program in Occupational Therapy, leading to a Master of Science in Occupational Therapy (MSOT) is for college graduates who wish to become occupational therapists but do not have work experience in the field of occupational therapy.
 The program, which requires completion of 14.5 units of Occupational Therapy coursework, is two academic years in length plus a minimum of six months of full-time fieldwork experience.
-In addition to meeting admission requirements for Occupational Therapy, candidates must meet the admission requirements for graduate students at the university.

 There are three phases to the Occupational Therapy course of study: pre-professional, professional, and field experience.

 The pre-professional phase occurs prior to enrollment in the program.
 During this phase, applicants complete Occupational Therapy program prerequisites.

 During the professional phase, students complete the required Occupational Therapy coursework.

 The fieldwork experience phase consists of completion of at least six months of full-time practice under the supervision of a registered occupational therapist in a medical center, school, or health care facility.
 Following completion of the fieldwork experience, students are eligible to take the written national certification examination.
 In states with occupational therapy licensure laws, passing the national examination is accepted as evidence of competence to practice.